 “I am a woman; I am not strong enough to do judo…”

 - Technique beats force.
-Judo is largely based on general physical principles and by applying the right techniques you can even beat guys.
+Judo is largely based on general physical principles and by applying the right techniques you can beat a heavier, stronger opponent.

 “There will be nobody to practice with…”

 - There are currently several women training with CUJC.
 We have always been able to find suitable training partners for everyone, regardless of size.

 - Judo allows every player to meet her own challenges at her own individual fitness and ability levels, making it a fun experience for everybody.

 “I don’t want to fight with guys; I am afraid they will hurt me…”